Vaesea/godottux/README.md

 - Plant (Default version would wake up even when Small Tux is detected, but you'd be able to change options in it to make it like the actual Plant enemy)
 - Toad
 - Forest Exit Tiles
-- End Sequence "Stop Tux" thing
+- End Sequence "Stop Tux" thing that pauses everything
-- Use onready variables instead of calling the nodes with $
+- Add stars when Tux reaches the end of the level, not just when Tux gets the star powerup.
-- Add collisions to Forest Worldmap tiles
+- Use onready variables instead of calling the nodes with $ (will be done after release)

 ## What this doesn't recreate / use
 - Levels (Except Welcome To Antarctica)